Frequently Asked Questions:

 • Can I operate the franchise part-time?

 Not as a Mobile Engineer.
-As you will understand in order to get the best value from your investment you will need to dedicate all your time to operating the franchise and committing yourself to your new business.
+As you will understand in order to get the best value from your investment you will need to dedicate all your time and effort to operating the franchise and committing yourself to your new business.
 In exceptional circumstances we may allow, for a very short period, the continuation of your previous employment whilst you complete your initial training with us.

 For Hub Managers, however, there is scope to combine the franchise with other business interests, and would be something we would need to discuss in a meeting.